Hitchhiking in Argentina is smelly, exhausting, wet, sweaty, cold, hot, windy, dry, uncomfortably awkward and highly rewarding.

 The fact that the case received so much media attention in Argentina demonstrates that it was a very unusual case.

 Use common sense.
-If you decide to hitchhike, realize you are taking a risk.
+If you decide to hitchhike, realize you are taking a risk as far as weather goes too.
 Don’t hitchhike in sparse areas of Patagonia in winter or the tropical north in summer.

 Argentine drivers are notoriously reckless and often exceed high speeds due to the lack of radar enforced roads outside of Buenos Aires, so do not stand too close to the shoulder.